Guns N' Roses: Appetite for Destruction

-Guns N' Roses toured extensively in support of their debut album, embarking on the 16-month-long Appetite for Destruction Tour.
-In addition to headlining dates in Europe and the U.S., the band opened North American shows for the Cult, Mötley Crüe, and Alice Cooper throughout the second half of 1987.
-During the 1987 tour, drummer Steven Adler broke his hand in a fight, and was replaced for 8 shows by Cinderella drummer Fred Coury.
-Bassist Duff McKagan missed several shows in May 1988 to attend his wedding; Kid "Haggis" Chaos from the Cult filled in.
-Don Henley of the Eagles played drums for the band during the 1989 AMA show while Adler was in rehab.

-The band proceeded to tour the United States, Australia and Japan, while serving as opening acts on North America shows by Iron Maiden and Aerosmith.
-Tim Collins, Aerosmith's then-manager, remarked, "By the end of the tour, Guns N' Roses were huge.
-They basically just exploded.
-We were all pissed that Rolling Stone magazine showed up to do a story on Aerosmith, but Guns N' Roses ended up on the cover of the magazine.
+Guns N' Roses supported the album with the 16‑month Appetite for Destruction Tour.
+Alongside headlining dates in the U.S. and Europe, the band opened for the Cult, Mötley Crüe, and Alice Cooper in 1987.
+During the tour, drummer Steven Adler broke his hand in a fight and was temporarily replaced by Cinderella's Fred Coury for eight shows.
+Bassist Duff McKagan missed several dates in May 1988 for his wedding, with Kid "Haggis" Chaos of the Cult filling in.
+Don Henley of the Eagles played drums for the band at the 1989 American Music Awards while Adler was in rehab.
+The band continued touring across the United States, Australia, and Japan, and opened North American shows for Iron Maiden and Aerosmith.
+Aerosmith manager Tim Collins later recalled, "By the end of the tour, Guns N' Roses were huge...
 Suddenly, the opening act was bigger than we were."